talhavawda/student-lab-sectioning/ifs-solver/Readme.md

          file (also containing the scheduled practical timetables but for both campuses), I have noticed that it includes additional courses that were not included in the  Wvl/pmb" sem1 2020 table" files.
 So I need to go remodify the Courses.xlsx input file for the 2020-Sem1-CAES-Wvl problem instance

+Todo: Readme of what each solution folder is
 Todo: CHECK LOG FILE OF RUN AND CHANGE CONFIG FILE TO STOP EXECUTION SOONER
 Todo: MAKE CHANGES AND RESOLVE - try out different termination conditions
 Todo: Try out different heuristics. (modify config file)